squirrelphp/types/README.md

 ### Coerce::toString

 Returns a string if the given value is coerceable, see [Coerceable::toString for valid values](#coerceabletoint), or a TypeError if the value is not coerceable.

+### Coerce::stringToBool

+Returns a boolean if the given string is coerceable, see [Coerceable::stringToBool for valid values](#coerceablestringtobool), or a TypeError if the value is not coerceable.

+### Coerce::intToBool

+Returns a boolean if the given int is coerceable, see [Coerceable::intToBool for valid values](#coerceableinttobool), or a TypeError if the value is not coerceable.

+### Coerce::floatToBool

+Returns a boolean if the given float is coerceable, see [Coerceable::floatToBool for valid values](#coerceablefloattobool), or a TypeError if the value is not coerceable.

+### Coerce::floatToInt

+Returns an integer if the given float is coerceable, see [Coerceable::floatToInt for valid values](#coerceablefloattoint), or a TypeError if the value is not coerceable.

+### Coerce::stringToInt

+Returns an integer if the given string is coerceable, see [Coerceable::stringToInt for valid values](#coerceablestringtoint), or a TypeError if the value is not coerceable.

+### Coerce::stringToFloat

+Returns a float if the given string is coerceable, see [Coerceable::stringToFloat for valid values](#coerceablestringtofloat), or a TypeError if the value is not coerceable.

+### Coerce::boolToString

+Coerces a boolean to a string, returning either '0' or '1'.

+### Coerce::intToString

+Coerces an integer to a string, returning a numeric string.

+### Coerce::floatToString

+Coerces a float to a string, returning a numeric string.

 Enforce a type for a value
 --------------------------